 We regard our relationship with home as a partnership to promote the success and happiness of our students.
 The Academy’s tutorial programme is designed to help students develop study skills, social responsibility, self-confidence and respect for others, both in the Academy and beyond.
 Tutor groups also lead house briefings and assemblies, and showcase activities.
 Student responsibility is a significant feature of King’s Oak Academy and every student will play a part in inducting new students into the Academy.

-The school tie is red with a colour stripe denoting the house group.
+The secondary school tie is red with a colour stripe denoting the house group.

 The House System supports children in three ways: